kmartino/lessons/README.md

 reflects human nature.
 It traverses both arts and sciences.
 Because of this, it provides lessons that can be used in life in general.

 - Complex problems are just a series of simpler problems smushed together.
 - Pay attention to ***where*** systems, layers, resources and people communicate.
 - Solve problems, don't just point them out.
 - Steal ideas liberally from everyone else.
 Originality is not a virtue.
 Learn from the past.
 - Put trust in people, not in things.
 - Don't build solutions that try to do everything.
 - Create solutions that play nicely with others, do only a few things, and do them well.
 - Perfectionism can be taken too far.
-It's best to get a solution that does most of what you want to do then none at all.
--   Projects must have solid deliverables.
-Only when goals are can be stated in clear cut terms can they be achieved.
+- Nevertheless, first, do no harm!
+- Goals clearly stated are more liable to be achieved.
 - Sometimes you need to do the things that failures do not like to do.
 - Every project begins with that first step.
-And sometimes it is the hardest.
+Sometimes it is the hardest.
 - Schedule your priorities, not the other way around.
 - A shared success is one that will last and grow.
--   Projects that aren't solutions to diagnosed needs are wasteful projects.
-They are doomed to failure.
-Especially true in technology.
+- Projects that aren't solutions to diagnosed needs are usually wasteful.
+Diagnose before prescribing something.
-    While technology may expose new capabilities - it is more typically true that it is business need that should be satisfied by technology - not the other way around.
+- Great systems are easily modified by the people who most frequently work with them.
+They support unexpected changes, and are easy to maintain.
+They have a conceptual integrity to them that makes working on them predictable and possible to reason about.
+- Metaphors and stories are great.
+And necessary.
+- Feedback is required.
 - Continuously improve skills and knowledge by seeing what others are doing in the world.
+- Continuously improve the things you plan on keeping, otherwise, one day, they no longer will be worth keeping in the first place.

 ## Beliefs<a id="sec-4" name="sec-4"></a>